3D Print Request

 3D Print Specs

-- Printers available: Dremel Idea Builder 3D40 and Lulzbot Taz 6
+- Printers available: Dremel Idea Builder 3D40 and Lulzbot Taz 6 (temporarily out of order)

 - Maximum print size: 280mm x 280mm x 250mm (11 in x 11 in x 9.8in)

 - Maximum print time: 8 hours (for all files submitted).
-If your project/files are over 8 hours total, you must break you project into smaller time increments.
+If your project/files are over 8 hours total, you must break your project into smaller time increments.
 We only accept one 8 hour project per patron per two week period.

 - File types accepted: .stl or .obj